R

 Puppies

-Believe it or not, the puppies are sometimes even more active than the adults!
+Believe it or not, Raggle puppies are sometimes even more active than adults!
 So, when dealing with puppies, make sure they have a safe place where they can explore and take in all the smells around them.
 Remember, these dogs have a tendency to take off after small animals, so a fenced-in area is best.

-Raggle And Children
+Raggles And Children

 Socialized Raggles are good with children.
 If the dog has been around kids since puppyhood, then it should do very well in a family with kids of all ages.

-Dogs Similar To Raggle
+Dogs Similar To Raggles

 Other dogs similar to Raggles include the Smooth Fox Terrier, Poogle, and Yorkshire Terrier.

-• Smooth Fox Terrier – Smooth Fox Terriers and Raggles are about the same weight and both have an energetic temperament.
+• Smooth Fox Terrier – Smooth Fox Terriers and Raggles are about the same weight, and both have an energetic temperament.
 But Smooth Fox Terriers are a little taller than Raggles.

 • Poogle – Poogles and Raggles share the same colors in their coat, and both are intelligent.
 However, Raggles are a little heavier than Poogles.